HuanSwallo/weatherapp/README.md

 # weatherapp
 A weather app that uses OpenWeatherMap and Giphy API to display weather data while using backend express server to hide keys.
+The frontend is deployed with gh-pages.
+The backend is deployed using Render.

 # What I have learned
 1. Writing asynchronous code
 2. Working with APIs
 3. Using a CDN
-4. Self learning how to hide API keys using express, dotenv, and cors.
+4. Self learning how to hide API keys using express, dotenv, and cors
 5. Learning how to use ESLint and Prettier
+6. Learning how to deploy a backend server using Render.